London Bridge Station

 Client Network Rail

-Awards RIBA London Award 2019 and RIBA London Building of the Year Award 2019
+Awards RIBA London Award 2019, RIBA London Building of the Year Award 2019 and RIBA National Award 2019

 This nationally significant infrastructure project delivers connectivity across a significant area of England, from the Norfolk coast to the South coast.
 It can comfortably accommodate current and future passenger numbers, and significantly improves the experience of those who use it daily.